Auto Note Importer

 File Naming Logic

-1. Use selected Filename Field if available and non-empty
+1. Use the selected Filename Field if present and non-empty

 3. All filenames are sanitized for cross-platform compatibility